 Thank you for your interest in our 5 year degree program which leads to a BS in Mathematics and an MS in Applied Mathematics.
 Below you will find information on admissions, key policies and procedures, degree requirements, and an example plan of study.
-For more information, advising, or to express your interest in the program, please contact one of the Co-directors for the Graduate Program in the Department of Mathematical and Statistical Sciences: Michael Ferrara (Michael.Ferrara@ucdenver.edu) or Stephanie Santorico (Stephanie.Santorico@ucdenver.edu).
+For more information, advising, or to express your interest in the program, please contact the Graduate Program Director in the Department of Mathematical and Statistical Sciences: Steffen Borgwardt (Steffen.Borgwardt@ucdenver.edu).